websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 Here are example single-node and multi-node Elasticsearch cluster configurations.

-See the [Securing Elasticsearch](./securing-elasticsearch.md) to learn about authenticating and encrypting communication with the Elasticsearch server(s).
+See [Securing Elasticsearch](./securing-elasticsearch.md) to learn about authenticating and encrypting communication with the Elasticsearch server(s).

 ### Example: Single-Node Production Elasticsearch Cluster